rharbird/microbit-challenges/docs/source/tutorials/getting_started.rst

 JavaScript
 -----------

-Online editor and documentation for JavaScript can be found on micro:bit's page_.
+Online editor and documentation for JavaScript can be found at micro:bit's page_.

 .. _page: https://makecode.microbit.org/#